submitted2CCS/virgo-plus/README.md

 - C++14

 ## Run
-Compile it, go to the path of the executive file, suppose its name is `libra_plus_run`, then run
+Compile it, go to the path of the executive file, suppose its name is `run_virgo_plus`, then run
 ``` bash
 ./run_virgo_plus ${path_of_sha_circuit} ${paralleled number}
 ```